lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 Did you introduce a memory leak?
 Alright, just sort your processes by memory usage and see which one it is.
 Everything runs in a process.
 Has to be one of them.

 Want to trace function calls in your system live and inspect what your code is seeing as the calls come in?
 Sure, that's available.
-There are even high-level tools like the Orion web UI that let you run distributed traces to profile particular functions and graph the performance numbers.
-No up front instrumentation required.
+There are even high-level tools like the Orion web UI that let you run distributed traces to profile particular functions and graph the performance numbers across your cluster.
+No up front instrumentation required just install the library.

 What can you pull from your system at run-time?
 What can you do to figure out why, at run-time?
 Without redeploying?